Shreekar11/ai-workflow-automation/README.md

 ## Development Environment For Server

 - Navigate into **backend** directory
+- Add the `.env` file in the directory.
+The env file being used for development is called `.env`
 - To get started with development first build the dev containers using the following command

     ```bash
     docker-compose build
     ```

-- The env file being used for development is called `.env`
 - Run the containers using the command

     ```bash